 Campaign finance reform is not in the interest of the wealthy.
 Money is their big weapon and they are getting more sophisticated in using it.
 It is hard to believe that corporations (controlled by the wealthy) have the same rights as humans, but an "activist" court can decide.
 McConnell has seen to it that there will be more decisions favorable to the wealthy.

-Food inspectors are protecting your health, but all too often are victims whenever budgets need to be trimmed including after tax cuts for th wealthy
+Food inspectors are protecting your health, but all too often are victims whenever budgets need to be trimmed including after tax cuts for the wealthy

 Unions have been beaten down, a source of pride for Ronald Reagan.
-They not only help to lessen inequality they also provide safer and happier work environment.
-Germany, as one example has prospered by including labor
+They not only help to lessen inequality they also provide safer and happier work environments.
+Germany, as one example has prospered by including labor in management decisions.

 To counter the charges of "radical socialism" I would suggest "unbridled capitalism" which is really what some wealthy people are striving for.
 Regulations are mostly "protections" against health and financial risks that unfortunately cut into the profits.